-Katz appears to be on FM patients side.
-Note, however, that he never says what the NIH will do.
-He never makes a promise he might be accountable for.
-He never talks dollars and cents.
-If there’s a plan to move FM forward he doesn’t mention it – he simply asserts his commitment to helping out.
-You’re left thinking that you have an ally but in reality your pocket of good feelings has simply been picked.
+Note, however, that Katz never makes promises and never talks dollars and cents.
+If there’s a plan to move FM forward he doesn’t mention it – he simply asserts his commitment to helping out. .

 The interviewer asks Katz what NIAMS can do to educate providers and others about the disease.

-In a long answer Katz cites a number of small programs (brochures, website) but is unable to say anything meaningful NIAMS will do to address the problem.
+In a long answer, Katz cites a number of small programs (brochures, website) but is unable to say anything meaningful NIAMS will do to address the problem.
 A similar answer is given to a question about the need for more researchers and treatments.
-Katz is employing exhaustion by overwhelm and is providing almost all boilerplate.
-The interviewer, apparently glad to have contact at all with the head of NIAMS, simply let it go by.
+By then, Katz’s long boilerplate answers suggest that he was employing a bureaucratic technique of exhaustion by overwhelm.
+The interviewer, apparently glad to have any contact at all with the head of NIAMS, simply let it go by.

 By 2005 NIAMS ‘commitment to FM has been cut in half.
-Instead of 20 studies it’s funding ten: six on pathophysiology and four on behavioral aspects.
-One interesting fact, though.
-In the past fifteen years NIAMS has funded at least three FM drug trials; one for gabapentin, one for amytriptyline and CBT, and one that escapes me at the moment.
+Instead of 20 studies, it was funding ten: six on pathophysiology and four on behavioral aspects.
+One interesting fact, though, for people with chronic fatigue syndrome (ME/CFS) who can’t get the NIH to fund any clinical trials.
+In the past fifteen years, NIAMS has funded at least three FM drug trials.

 Ten Years Later

 By 2015 NIAM’s FM portfolio is entirely behavioral.
-Even as more and more studies show central nervous system problems in FM, attempts to understand the pathophysiology of the disease at NIAMS appear to have almost completely ceased.
+Even as more and more studies show central nervous system problems in FM, attempts to understand the pathophysiology of the disease at NIAMS have completely ceased.

 Katz on Fibromyalgia Again

-Fifteen years after NIAMS Director Katz did his 2000 interview with the FM group, he, the Deputy Director and four other NIAM’s officials met with NFCPA officials to discuss what NIAMS was doing about FM.
-(The power of having a group like the NFCPA means you get your foot in the door – a fact that should not be lost on the ME/CFS community).
+Fifteen years after NIAMS Director Katz did his 2000 interview with the FM group, he, the Deputy Director, and four other NIAM officials met with NFCPA officials to discuss what NIAMS was doing about FM.
+(Having a group like the NFCPA means you can at leat get your foot in the door from time to time.).

-Fifteen years later we know that FM is almost three times as prevalent as was believed back then and accounts for much high economic losses than suspected.
+Fifteen years later we know that FM is almost three times as prevalent as was believed in 2000 and accounts for much high economic losses than suspected.
 What did Katz have to say about NIAMS and its dwindling FM research effort?
-The NFCPA reps reported that “Dr. Katz assured Jan and Rae that the NIH is funding fibromyalgia specific scientific studies including one on cognitive behavior therapy and another on TENS therapy”.
+The NFCPA reps reported that “Dr. Katz assured Jan and Rae that the NIH is funding fibromyalgia-specific scientific studies including one on cognitive behavior therapy and another on TENS therapy”.

 Why has NIAMS been allowed to do this?
-Why, fifteen years later has there never been another RFA?
+Why has there been no federal funding opportunity for FM in the last 15 years?
 Why has funding declined and why has the focus shifted so significantly to behavioral studies?
 Is anybody holding the NIAM’s feet to the fire?

 I’m not up on FM advocacy, and I apologize if I’m missing something.
-In some important ways it appears FM advocacy in the United States is far ahead of ME/CFS advocacy.
+In some important ways, FM advocacy in the United States is far ahead of ME/CFS advocacy.
 The National Fibromyalgia & Chronic Pain Association (NFCPA) reports it’s trained 175 advocates in their 1-3 day Leaders Against Pain intensive training programs since 2005.
 Nothing like that exists in the ME/CFS community.

 I had a hard time, though, finding evidence of action on the federal front, The ME/CFS community may not have a full-time advocacy group but it regularly engages in short-term advocacy actions and Jen Brea and Beth Mazur’s #MEAction advocacy portal for the community suggests a new seriousness may be present in the ME/CFS community.